 The Investment Manager may be limited by the amount of or level of detail within investee company disclosures.
-As a result, a high-proportion of company emissions data is estimated.
+As a result, a high proportion of company emissions data is estimated.
 To mitigate these challenges, the Investment Manager takes a number of steps to ensure and improve data quality:

-- The Investment Manager utilizes its in-depth, fundamental company research on each company as a support for its Paris-Alignment assessments, and to that end, encourages research analysts to raise for consideration potential data quality or methodology limitations that may arise in the context of the Paris Alignment assessment process. - The Investment Manager utilizes data from a variety of sources, including investee companies, data providers, peers and industry groups, to help ensure data quality. - Its research analysts, through company meetings and engagements, raise questions to investee companies about the validity of data, either directly with the company, or with third-party providers, particularly if differences exist between data sources. - The Investment Manager conducts a detailed, vendor management due diligence process on all third-party data providers.
-As part of this process, Harding Loevner vets each provider's research methodologies and ensures these methodologies are well-documented and available upon request. - As a supporter of The Task Force on Climate-Related Financial Disclosure (TCFD) and a member of the Partnership for Carbon Accounting Financials (PCAF), Harding Loevner actively engages with peers and industry groups to improve climate-related metrics and targets industry-wide.
+- The Investment Manager utilizes its in-depth, fundamental company research on each company as a support for its Paris-Alignment assessments, and to that end, encourages research analysts to raise for consideration potential data quality or methodology limitations that may arise in the context of the Paris Alignment assessment process. - The Investment Manager utilizes data from a variety of sources, including investee companies, data providers, peers and industry groups, to help ensure data quality.

+- Its research analysts, through company meetings and engagements, raise questions to investee companies about the validity of data, either directly with the company, or with third-party providers, particularly if differences exist between data sources. - The Investment Manager conducts a detailed vendor management due diligence process on all third-party data providers.
+As part of this process, Harding Loevner undertakes reasonable efforts to vet each provider's research methodologies and ensures these methodologies are well-documented and available upon request. - As a supporter of the Task Force on Climate-Related Financial Disclosure (TCFD), Harding Loevner actively engages with peers and industry groups to improve climaterelated metrics and targets industry-wide.